 A lot can be done from a CAN Bus, from capturing detailed read of temperatures, to uploading a new map for the engine.
 Your KTM dealer uses the CAN Bus during service to update the software on various parts of the bike, and to read the diagnostic codes.
 The risks of uploading software or new maps are high, pushing the wrong values may end up wrecking your engine.
 Reading or clearing diagnostic codes and monitor motorcycle performance however is perfectly fine, and can be achieved with your phone and a bit of hardware.

-The simplest way to get access to the CAN Bus is the diagnostic port under the seat, it’s easy to find, and it’s sealed with a protective cap.
+The simplest way to get access to the CAN Bus is the diagnostic port under the battery cover, it’s easy to find, and it’s sealed with a protective cap.

 OBD2 is originally a US standard, a requirement for all vehicles to provide a standard way to read data and diagnostic codes.
 OBD2 is nothing else than a CAN Bus and a specification for a diagnostic port.
 All the solutions on the market do use an OBD2 port.
 In order to use them you need an adapter from the KTM diagnostic port to OBD2.
 There are plenty of vendors selling those, just search for “KTM OBD2 Adapter“.
 One that’s proven to work is this Lonelec adaptor (which comes with all the hardware to use TuneECU on Windows).